 IMPORTANT!
-If you were using FilterMasterAccounts on the older ClientEA, then you have to take a note of this information.
+If you were using FilterMasterAccounts on the older ClientEA, then you have to take note of this information.
 When you upgrade to the new trade copier version and load settings files from the old Client EA to the new Client EA, keep in mind that it won’t load the “Copy From These Master Accounts” parameter as it does not exist on the old Client EA.
-As a result, if you have listed any master accounts in the “List of Specific Master Accounts” (previously knows as FilterMasterAccounts), then they won’t be in effect, and you need to chose “Selected accounts (comma-separated list below)” option manually.
+As a result, if you have listed any master accounts in the “List of Specific Master Accounts” (previously knows as FilterMasterAccounts), then they won’t be in effect, and you need to chose the “Selected accounts (comma-separated list below)” option manually.
 If you did not use FilterMasterAccounts on older Client EA, then you do not need to do anything about this parameter when upgrading to the new version.

 9) Software documentation is now available online

 Local Trade Copier documentation and all the detailed explanation about its settings and parameters are now available online.
 I do not understand why I did not add software documentation online earlier.
 It makes it so easier to access.
 I’ll keep the PDF versions too inside the package that you download after the trade copier purchase so you can access it offline too.